 Once you receive feedback from ESA, you will be invited to prepare a Full Proposal.
 Full Proposals must come with a “Letter of Authorisation of Funding” (AOF) from your national delegation.
 The Full Proposal should be submitted via esa-star and should define the Proof of Concept in the Groningen region.
-The first deadline for Full Proposal submission is 9th September 2019.
+The next deadlines for Full Proposal submissions is 9th September 2019 and 2nd December 2019.

 AUTHORISATION OF FUNDING

 All applications will require a letter of approval from their national delegation.
 You are encouraged to contact your National Delegation as soon as possible to make sure your proposal is financially supported.

 IMPORTANT FUNDING SCHEME INFORMATION